Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 ### Differentiation of rooms

 Rooms can be different.
-There are narrow rooms with traps, small hiding caves, and large treasure troves, there are long caves with many turns.
+There may be narrow rooms with traps, small hiding caves, large treasure troves, long caves with many turns, etc.

 Try to diversify the set of rooms by improving the algorithm for generating them.
 You can even make several algorithms and rotate them when creating rooms.